-The International Viral Hepatitis Elimination Meeting (IVHEM) to be held in Amsterdam on the 17-18th November 2017 is a global forum for the exchange of practical experiences for translating diagnostic and therapy advances of viral hepatitis into broad applications that accelerate progress toward elimination of viral hepatitis as a public health threat by 2030.
+The International Viral Hepatitis Elimination Meeting (IVHEM) to be held in Amsterdam in December 2018 is a global forum for the exchange of practical experiences for translating diagnostic and therapy advances of viral hepatitis into broad applications that accelerate progress toward elimination of viral hepatitis as a public health threat by 2030.

 - IVHEM is endorsed by more than 25 (inter)national organizations.
 Their support and collaboration are key to the success of this conference.
 Find out more on endorsements

 - Want to find the meeting proceedings of the previous edition?
 Find presentations and webcasts HERE.